sudomesh/network-lab/readme.md

 The `nodes` object has all the nodes, indexed by name.
 - The `ip` property will be set as the node's IP addres
-- The `startup` property contains an array of commands that will be executed in the node's network namespace once everything is set up.

 The `edges` object contains an array of edges.
 - The `nodes` array contains the node names of the 2 sides of the edge.